Khaq8/CSIS255_proj/README.md

 ## 📖 Project Overview

-This project is a full-stack web application that allows users to browse, rate, and review movies and TV shows.
+This project is a full-stack web application that allows users to browse, rate, add, and review movies and TV shows.
 Built with **Node.js** and **Express**, it features a custom image upload system, client-side form validation, and a responsive UI.
 The application demonstrates core web development concepts including server routing, file handling with `multer`, and dynamic DOM manipulation.

 ---